How to Start a Podcast for Your Small Business: The Step-By-Step Guide

-Podcasting brings a ‘human-like’ quality to brands and also, builds a sense of familiarity and credibility over time as the audience gets to know the host.
+Podcasting brings a ‘human-like’ quality to brands and builds a sense of familiarity and credibility over time as the audience gets to know you.

 Through audio, the listener can imagine your facial expressions, hear your tone of voice, and paint a picture of your story in their minds.

-And, that’s a long time considering most business podcasts range from 15 minutes to an hour.
+That’s quite a long time considering most business podcasts range from 15 minutes to an hour!

-So, what does this mean for your business?
+So, how does this relate to your business?

 - Get ahead of a growing content medium and stand out against your competitors

 - Build essential trust, loyalty, engagement, and credibility with your target audience

 - Attract new customers to your small business